Azonaz/azonaz.github.io/index.md

 Pikidex uses third-party service Revenuecat to track app usage data.
 Please review the privacy policy of this third party service for more information regarding how they handle personal data.

+---

+Disclaimer: Pikmin Bloom game, its images and other resources belong to Niantic, Nintendo and other legal owners.

 # Privacy Policy
 _Last updated: December 8th, 2023_